neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 :align: center
 :width: 500px

 Decoder result summary.
 R2 values are reported for all decoders (different colors) for each brain area (top to bottom).
 Error bars represent the mean ± SEM across cross-validation folds.
 Xs represent the R2 values of each cross-validation fold.
-The NB decoder had mean R2 values of 0.26 and 0.36 (below the minimum y-axis value) for the motor and somatosensory cortex datasets, respectively.
-(See [paper](https://doi.org/10.1523/ENEURO.0506-19.2020))
+The NB decoder had mean R2 values of 0.26 and 0.36 (below the minimum y-axis value) for the motor and somatosensory cortex datasets, respectively. {cite:p}`https://doi.org/10.1523/ENEURO.0506-19.2020`.
 ```

 But if we tried to decode location from another population of neurons somewhere else in the brain, like visual cortex, our results would be much worse, and so we can use decoding accuracy to estimate what information is present in different brain areas.